 If you live in a high altitude town, you are fortunate.

 Having some experience at high altitude is better than having none.
-Therefore if you can visit a mountain town or elevated place while preparing for Kilimanjaro, we encourage it.
+Therefore if you can visit a mountain town or elevated region while preparing for Kilimanjaro, we encourage it.
 The higher the altitude, the longer the stay, and the more active you are, the more you will learn about how you respond to a hypoxic environment.

 Use Altitude Training Systems